-• We will provide comprehensive assessments of consumers to identify areas that require training. • We will develop appropriate plans of services to meet identified needs. • We will utilize other community resources to provide assistance when possible. • We will ensure that agency staff is provided appropriate training to maintain skills. • We will promote timely and courteous communications with agency consumers. • We will provide comprehensive RT/IL services to consumers and their family members.
+• We will provide comprehensive assessments of consumers to identify areas that require training. • We will develop appropriate plans of services to meet identified needs. • We will utilize other community resources to provide assistance when possible. • We will ensure that agency staff is provided appropriate training to maintain skills. • We will promote timely and courteous communications with agency consumers. • We will provide comprehensive Rehabilitation Teaching / Independent Living (RT/IL) services to consumers and their family members.

-Ensure that 85% of consumers of Older Blind Grant training services report an increase in independence upon completion of their programs.
+The percentage of consumers of Older Blind Grant training services report ing an increase in independence upon completion of their programs.

-Measure Class: Agency Key Measure Type: Outco me Measure Frequency: Annual Preferred T rend: Up Measure Baseline Value: 81 Date: Measure Baseline Description: 81% for federal FY 200 4 Measure Target Value: 85 D ate: 6/30/2010 Measure Target Description: 85 % for federal FY 2009.
-Data Source and Calculation: O lder Blind Grant progra m, Title VII, chapter 2, Pro gram Evaluation Repo ort
+Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Maintain Measure Baseline Value: 87 Date: 6/30/2008 Measure Baseline Description: 87% for federal FY 2008 Measure Target Value: 87 D Date: 6/30/2012 Measure Target Description: 87 % for federal FY 2011